 People with weakened immune systems may have toxoplasmosis infections in multiple organs.
 Infection is most common in the brain ( encephalitis), eyes ( chorioretinitis), and lungs (pneumonitis).
 Symptoms may include:

 In babies, the severity of symptoms depends on when the mother became infected during pregnancy.
 If infection occurs during the first 3 months of pregnancy, babies are less likely to become infected.
 But if they do, then their symptoms are much more severe.
 During the last 6 months, babies are more likely to become infected.
 But, their symptoms are less serious.
 Toxoplasmosis can also cause miscarriage or stillbirth.

 About one in 10 babies born with toxoplasmosis has severe symptoms.
 These include:

-- Visual defects due to eye infections (chorioretinitis)
+- Vision problems due to eye infections (chorioretinitis)

 Many babies infected with toxoplasmosis may seem healthy at birth.
 But they may develop problems months or years later.
 These include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Blood tests are done to look for antibodies produced by the body to fight the toxoplasmosis.
 Other lab tests are done to look for the protozoa itself.